isleofcode/splicon/README.md

 Splicon is a command-line tool and library for generating icons and splash screens for Cordova projects.
-It generates the images for each platform's required sizes using a single source SVG and updates the Cordova project's config.xml.
+It generates the images for each platform's required sizes using a single source SVG and updates the project's config.xml.

 It was originally built for use in [ember-cordova](https://github.com/isleofcode/ember-cordova).